 - It’s vegetarian.
 Not only is it vegetarian, but it’s also a great base for veggies.

-Many people confuse polenta with grits, but they are slightly different.
+Many people confuse polenta with corn grits, but they are slightly different.
 Grits have a much smoother, chewier consistency (surprisingly, given the name) and are made with white corn or hominy.
 Polenta, on the other hand, is made with yellow cornmeal and has a bit of a rougher, coarser texture.

 However, for all intents and purposes, you can generally sub out polenta for grits in almost any recipe.
 They are very similar.